Men don stilettos, platforms for Madrid Gay Pride high heel race

 MADRID Pop star Mariah Carey is said to swim in her heels, in Spain on Thursday, men raced in them.

-Wearing stilettos, kitten heels and wedges, dozens of men in colourful costumes donned their best footwear for Madrid's Gay Pride high heels race.
+Wearing stilettos, kitten heels and wedges, dozens of men in colorful costumes donned their best footwear for Madrid's Gay Pride high heels race.

-Using rolls of sticky tape, the runners strapped their shoes to their feet before running down a packed street in the city's Chueca neighbourhood, cheered on by crowds.
+Using rolls of sticky tape, the runners strapped their shoes to their feet before running down a packed street in the city's Chueca neighborhood, cheered on by crowds.

 The competition, which is limited to men, is held during Madrid Pride celebrations and draws competitors from abroad.